MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 - Object Storage is a system that manages the use of storage in terms of objects or blobs.
 Files are not stores in a file system.
 Each object is addressable via an URL.
 - Files storage services provide a hierarchical storage system for files, based on the Network File System (NFS) storage system.
 - Block Storage is commonly used in ephemeral and persistent disks attached to VMs.
-With a block storage system, you can install sile systems on top of block storage, or you can run apps that access blocks directly, like some relational DBs.
+With a block storage system, you can install file systems on top of block storage, or you can run apps that access blocks directly, like some relational DBs.
 Common block size 4KB to 8KB or more.
 - caches are in-memory data stores that maintain fast access to data.
 1) Memory is more expensive, 2) cache is volatile and 3) can get out of sync.

 ### 1.6.
 Storage speeds

 Retrieve 1 MB of data | latency | x times slower
 --- | --- | ---
-in-memory cache | 250 microsec. |
+in-memory cache | 250 microseconds |
-persistent SSD | 1 000 microsec./ 1 millisec. | 4x
+persistent SSD | 1 000 microseconds/ 1 millisecond | 4x
-persistent HDD | 20 millisec. | 20x
+persistent HDD | 20 millisecond | 20x
 Object storage | | It takes longer to retrieve data from object storage than to retrieve it from block storage.

 ### 1.7.
 Networking